Glastonbury Festival have sent 2013 ticket holders a revised alcohol policy.

 The traditionally easy-going festival has got a new rule that means you might NOT be able to drink your own weight in supermarket-bought booze, unless you are unusually strong.

-The new rules emailed from [email protected]:
+The new rules emailed from [email protected] state:

 “You must be able to carry your alcohol yourself, without using any wheeled devices, including trolleys, wheelbarrows and wheeled suitcases.